-Peter Erik Lopez is a painter and recent graduate of Transart Institute for Creative Research.
+Peter Erik Lopez is a painter and recent graduate of the Transart Institute for Creative Research.
 His medium of choice is oil on canvas.
 He started with portraiture but realized his primary interest in painting people was hearing their stories as he worked: it was narrative and personal histories that attracted him.
 This initiated a series of portraits of queer men of color using the format of Greek pottery (color, borders, and text telling their stories) done with acrylic on wood.
 He also began an exploration of personal history by questioning the veracity of the family-album-as-archive and produced work where he painted images from his family album on scraps of loose canvas but reconstituted them through symbols and disruptions to reveal the trauma, inherited trauma, and abuse elided from the archive.
-This led into working with his mother’s family album also on loose scraps of canvas.
+This led to working with his mother’s family album also on loose scraps of canvas.

 Peter Erik Lopez’s residency is made possible through AAI’s ongoing partnership with Residency Unlimited.